Convert from Subversion to Mercurial

 mod_wsgi is http:modwsgi.googlecode.com/svn.
 Lets begin by downloading the latest revision of the repository.

 NB: You may also point Mercurial directly at the remote repository, although this is not as well supported as a local starting point.
-If you want to do this, you can skip this step.
+If you want to do that, skip this next step.

 Now that we have the latest revision of